-Chancellor confirms Spring Statement will be two weeks before Brexit
+Chancellor confirms Spring Statement will be two weeks before the Brexit deadline this March

 The Treasury have confirmed that the Chancellor of the Exchequer will give his Spring Statement on Wednesday, 13th March 2019 – only sixteen days before the UK is set to depart from the European Union.